hnakamur/github-es-mgmt/README.md

 ## Usage

-Set management console password to the environment variable `MGMT_PASSWORD`.
+You can set the management console password to the environment variable `MGMT_PASSWORD`.
+Or you can input the password at the prompt `Enter Management Console password: `.

 ```
 export MGMT_PASSWORD=_your_password_here_